 Even in a country that abounds in waterfalls, Reach Falls stands out as one of the most beautiful places in Jamaica.
 The white rushing cascades are surrounded by a bowl of virgin rainforest; the water tumbles over limestone tiers from one hollowed, jade-colored pool into the next.
 It’s possible to walk, wade and swim your way up to the edge of the falls, by an unmarked jungle path some way below the main entrance.

-The turnoff to Reach Falls is well signed about 2km north of Manchioneal.
-Any Port Antonio–Manchioneal route taxi can drop you; it's a further 3km uphill to the falls.
+The turnoff to Reach Falls is well signed just over a mile (2km) north of Manchioneal.
+Any Port Antonio–Manchioneal route taxi can drop you; it's a further 1.8 miles (3km) uphill to the falls.